Cheapest ways to legally watch films and TV online

 Standard price: £5.99/month, or £79/year as part of Amazon Prime (£39/year for students); other titles available at additional cost

-Popular titles: The Grand Tour, Mr. Robot, Sons of Anarchy, Vikings, Outlander
+Popular titles: The Grand Tour, Mr. Robot, The Office US, Vikings, Outlander.

 Research has shown that Amazon Prime's selection of films is almost three times as big as Netflix's, but when it comes to settling down with a bowl of popcorn, you're usually after quality – not quantity.

 Fortunately, Amazon Prime delivers on this front too.
-It boasts a whole host of blockbusters, including The Lego Movie, Interstellar, The King's Speech, Spotlight, Apocalypse Now and Amélie.
+It boasts a whole host of blockbusters, including Lord of the Rings, Paddington, Elf, Full Metal Jacket and Inception.

-The selection of TV shows is somewhat less vast, but there are still plenty of treats on offer – The Man In The High Castle, Parks and Recreation and The Walking Dead are just a few of the big hitters.
+The selection of TV shows is somewhat less vast, but there are still plenty of treats on offer – The Man In The High Castle, Parks and Recreation, The Office US and The Walking Dead are just a few of the big hitters.

 When you're deciding what to watch on Amazon Prime, just make sure that what you choose is actually part of the service.
 A lot of the titles you'll see listed aren't included in your subscription, and you'll have to pay extra to either watch or rent them.

 How to save money on Amazon Prime Video